gitter-badger/git-town/CONTRIBUTING.md

 The feature branch `feature1` is cut directly from `master`.
 The other feature branch (`feature2`) is cut from `feature1`.

-Git Town stores the information about this setup is stored in the Git configuration for the repo.
+Git Town stores the information about this setup in the Git configuration for the repo.
 Two types of keys are used for this.
 The first one is `git-town.branches.parent`
 * `git-town.branches.parent.feature1=master`
 * `git-town.branches.parent.feature2=feature1`